davidokeyode/aro-prismacloud-workshop/README.md

 * A Prisma Cloud Compute license
   * This can be either a Prisma Cloud Compute license only or a Prisma Cloud Enterprise license

+* A GitHub Account
+  * You'll need a personal GitHub account.
+You can sign up for free [here](https://github.com/join).

 ### Agenda

-The workshop is designed to take approximately 3-4 hours to complete.
+The workshop is designed to take approximately 5-6 hours to complete.
+It can be spread out over a 1 day or 2 days workshop.

 |    | Module                   | Format       |
 |----|--------------------------|--------------|